yestechgroup/tokenology/src/content/docs/token_distribution.md

 ## Can we do better?

-Novel methods suitable for an iwi to distribute tokens:
+## Can we do better?
+Methods that might be suitable for Ngāti Porou token distribution:

-### Cultural Engagement Rewards
+## Engagement Rewards

-Tokens could be distributed to members who actively participate in cultural preservation efforts, traditional knowledge sharing, and contributions to Maori arts, language, and heritage.
+Tokens could be distributed to members actively participating in cultural preservation efforts, traditional knowledge sharing, and contributions to arts, language, and heritage of Ngāti Porou

-### Marae-Based Distribution
+## Marae-Based Distribution

-Utilizing marae (community meeting grounds) as distribution centers, tokens could be distributed during significant cultural events, reinforcing tribal unity and participation.
+Marae as distribution centres.
+Tokens could be distributed during marae-based and community events, eg. Pā Wars, reinforcing whakapapa connection and participation.

-### Knowledge Sharing Contributions
+## Knowledge Sharing Contributions

-Tokens could be rewarded to members who share educational content related to Maori culture, history, and traditions on DAO-sponsored platforms or websites.
+Tokens could be rewarded to members who share educational content related to Ngati Poroutanga, Haputanga, te reo, waiata, purakau, tikanga, traditions and history on DAO-sponsored platforms or websites.

-### Elders' Allocation
+## Pakeke Allocation

-A portion of tokens could be reserved for elder members of the tribe, recognizing their wisdom and contributions to the community.
+A portion of tokens could be reserved for pakeke, in recognition of their wisdom and contributions to the community.

-### Kaitiaki / Resource Stewardship Rewards
+## Kaitieki Rewards

-Tokens could be allocated to members involved in sustainable practices, environmental protection, and land conservation efforts in alignment with Maori values of kaitiakitanga (guardianship).
+Tokens could be allocated to members involved in sustainable practices, environmental protection, and land conservation efforts in alignment with local kawa and tikanga.

-### Language Revitalization Incentives
+## Language Revitalization Incentives

-Members who actively contribute to the preservation and revitalization of the Maori language could be rewarded with tokens.
+Members who actively contribute to te reo ake o Ngati Porou, maintain and promote te reo o nga hapu and increase the proficiency and use of te reo could be rewarded with tokens.

-### Cultural Ambassador Program
+## Cultural Ambassador Program

-Introduce a program where members who act as cultural ambassadors, promoting Maori culture and values to external communities, receive tokens as a recognition of their efforts.
+Introduce a program where members who act as cultural ambassadors, building an understanding of Ngati Poroutanga in external communities, receive tokens to recognise their efforts.

----

-When implementing token distribution methods, it is crucial to ensure cultural sensitivity, transparency, and community engagement.
-Token allocation should align with the iwi values, promote community involvement, and foster a sense of ownership and responsibility among members.
-The distribution process should involve extensive consultation with tribal leaders, elders, and the broader community to ensure inclusivity and appropriateness.